vibewaybusiness-oss/clipizy/api/tests/FINAL_INTEGRATION_RESULTS.md

 ## ✅ **MISSION ACCOMPLISHED**

-The unified visualizer system has been successfully integrated with the Vibewave API backend and tested with the song from the current directory.
+The unified visualizer system has been successfully integrated with the clipizi API backend and tested with the song from the current directory.

 ---